evanrosa/wine-ML-capstone-2018/datasets.md

 | [Option 7: Trump Tweet Data](#option7) |
 | [Option 8: Choose Your Own](#option8) |

-> Note: Alternatively, instructors may optionally allow students to choose their own final projects dataset.
+> Note: Alternatively, instructors may allow students to choose their own final project topic and dataset.
 Students should clearly indicate this preference and discuss their choice(s) with instructors ahead of time.

 ---